 I’m currently uninsured.
 What does this mean for me?

-There is a special enrollment period for Vermonters from now until May 14.
+There is a special enrollment period for Vermonters from now until October 1.
 During this time, you can sign up for Vermont health insurance.
-Questions? call our sales and service consultants at (800) 255-4550 or email us at email@example.com

 I purchase my health plan through my employer.
 How does this affect me?

 If you buy health insurance through your employer this will not affect you.
 However, if you lose your job and you qualify for unemployment, the law provides full coverage of COBRA premiums starting April 1, 2021 through September 30, 2021, even if you had previously declined COBRA coverage.
 Please check with your employer for more details regarding your eligibility and what this means for your COBRA coverage.